At our core, we are a Disabled Persons Organisation but we try to combine the best that several different types of organisations have to offer.

 All members of our Facebook working group are considered contributors.
 The group currently has 400+ disabled student activists from 60 different universities.
 This group and subgroups (such as those focusing on research, the complaints process, university-based activism etc.) connect previously fragmented networks of disabled students across the UK.
 Coming together across universities, we share information to avoid reinventing the wheel within each university and see patterns more clearly at a national level.

 It is essential for our organisation that we raise and incorporate the experiences of our contributors, including those that cannot currently volunteer.
 Each Director is required to detail how they are listening to and reflecting disabled students’ experiences.
 We regularly create polls and ask for input in this group.
 Occasionally we also ask for specific work to be done and put on co-working sessions.
 Such opportunities are ideal for those who want to contribute but cannot commit regularly.

-Our Community Culture document helps keep our community a healing space.
+Our Community Culture document helps keep our community as a space for healing.